-To overcome addiction and effective relapse prevention, make sure never to skip your treatment programs; 12 step groups such as Alcoholics Anonymous, post-rehab therapy, and other rehab aftercare services after you undergo inpatient or outpatient treatment.
-But, on the other hand, never let your guard down; thinking you are fully recovered can make it easy to go back to old obsessions and patterns (which eventually lead towards a relapse).
+To overcome addiction and effective relapse prevention, make sure never to skip your treatment programs.
+The 12-step groups such as “Alcoholic Anonymous 12 Steps,” post-rehab therapy, and other rehab aftercare services after you undergo inpatient or residential treatment.
+But, on the other hand, never let your guard down; thinking you are fully recovered can make it easy to go back to old obsessions and patterns (which eventually lead to a relapse).

 Since the book Alcoholics Anonymous first appeared in 1939, this introductory text has helped millions of individuals heal from alcoholism.

 Currently available in the General Service Conference-approved Fourth Edition, the Big Book holds the stories of the co-founders and many members of distinct backgrounds who have encountered recovery in the worldwide Fellowship.

 Relapse rates for substance use disorders (40 to 60 percent) are comparable to those for chronic diseases, such as diabetes (20 to 50 percent), hypertension (50 to 70 percent), and asthma (50 to 70 percent).
 But individuals who take advantage of aftercare services experience lower relapse rates than people who do not participate in aftercare programs such as these A.A. meetings.